 Cascade Policy Institute (CPI)

-The Cascade Policy Institute (CPI), also known as the Cascade Policy Center, was founded in 1991 as a “nonprofit, nonpartisan public policy research and educational organization” based in Oregon.
+The Cascade Policy Institute (CPI) was founded in 1991 as a “nonprofit, nonpartisan public policy research and educational organization” based in Oregon.
 Its mission to “develop and promote public policy alternatives that foster individual liberty, personal responsibility and economic opportunity.”

-According to their website, “Cascade promotes property rights, incentives, markets and decentralized decision-making.”
+According to the Cascade Policy Institute website, “Cascade promotes property rights, incentives, markets and decentralized decision-making.”
 It releases policy reports, quarterly newsletters, commentaries, and weekly news reviews.
 The Institute also hosts regular conference programs, lectures and “educational programs for students” including a Summer Internship Program for undergraduate and graduate students.

 John A. Charles Jr. has been the president of the Cascade Policy Institute since 2005.
 John Charles once described Oregon's Climate Trust, which had imposed regulations on carbon dioxide emissions, as a “extortion scheme,” and other carbon-reduction strategies as “coercive taxation income redistribution schemes.”

 The Portland Tribune reports that CPI President John Charles “doesn't trust scientists”: